blogs-payne/BlogSource/source/_posts/详探Redis-conf.md

 This directive clears the "nopass" flag (see later).
 <<password>  Remove this password from the list of valid passwords.
-nopass       All the set passwords of the user are removed, and the user is flagged as requiring no password: it means that every password will work against this user.
+nopass       All the set passwords of the user are removed, and the user is flagged as requiring no password : it means that every password will work against this user.
 If this directive is used for the default user, every new connection will be immediately authenticated with the default user without